-If your country-style ribs are the pork rib chops from the loin, then grilling them is your best bet as the meat is leaner.
+If your country-style ribs are the pork rib chops from the loin, then grilling them with BBQ sauce is your best bet as the meat is leaner.

 As "Meathead" Goldwyn suggests, "They are really pork chops, more meaty and less fatty than real ribs, and should be cooked like chops, not ribs" .

-Try this mouth-watering country style ribs recipe, where you cook the ribs with a tangy mustard BBQ sauce, Carolina-style.
+Try this mouth-watering country style ribs recipe, where you cook the ribs with a tangy mustard barbecue sauce, Carolina-style.